 Muscle stiffness is a common problem that can cause tightness and difficulty when moving the muscles.
 Excessive exercise, physical labor, or long hours at a desk job can cause muscle stiffness.

 Stretching and gentle exercise can help with muscle stiffness.
 Regularly stretching the glutes can help reduce or avoid muscle stiffness in the lower body.
 Stretching the glutes can also help increase mobility and flexibility.

 The Arthritis Foundation also advise people with arthritis to use stretching exercises to lubricate the joints and maintain range of motion.
 Glute stretches could be particularly helpful for people with arthritis in the knees or hips.

 Some people also use stretching to prevent injuries.
 Preparing the muscles for exercise may reduce the risk of damage.
-However, there is a lack of evidence to support this.
+However, there is a

 Some exercises may also increase glute strength.
 Muscle strengthening exercises improve bone health, balance, and body composition.